skade/lazers/lazers-traits/src/lib.md

 impl From<String> for SimpleKey {
     fn from(string: String) -> SimpleKey {
+        SimpleKey {
-        SimpleKey { id: string, rev: None }
+            id: string,
+            rev: None,
         }
     }
+}
 ```

 ### The Client Trait

-The client trait is the entry point to all global storage level operations of
+The client trait is the entry point to all global storage level operations
+of
 CouchDB.
 Mostly, this is querying for named databases.

 Other operations are currently not supported.